amcginlay/eks-demos/doc/21-appmesh/README.md

 watch kubectl -n demos get pods
 ```

-## Reconfigure and restart your newly meshified deployments
+## Reconfigure, restart and observe

 With the Mesh now complete and deployed you can restart all your deployments to get the `envoy` proxy containers injected and configured inside your pods.